Brethren Cemetery (Rostov-on-Don)

 The Brethren Cemetery (Братское кладбище) is a cemetery at Oktyabrskiy District of the city of Rostov-on-Don, Russia.

 History

-The cemetery, which is situated on the outskirts of the city, was inititllay considered to be a place for burial of the poor, here there were mostly brethren graves.
+The cemetery, on the outskirts of the city, was inititllay considered to be a place for burial of the poor, here there were mostly brethren graves.
 So the cemetery's name derived from here.
 Later, a section for deceased soldiers and officers appeared at the cemetery, which mostly hasn't survived until our days.

-The cemetery has monuments dedicated to soldiers of Rostov-on-Don People's Militia Regiment, who died in November 1941 and a monument in honor of soldiers the 230st NKVD Regiment who also died in November 1941 while defending Rostov-on-Don from invading German forces.
+The cemetery has monuments dedicated to soldiers of Rostov-on-Don People's Militia Regiment, who died in November 1941 and a monument in honor of soldiers the 230th NKVD Regiment who also died in November 1941 while defending Rostov-on-Don from invading German forces.
 From 1998 it is permitted to bury relatives of the ones already buried at the territory of the cemetery.

-At the Brethren Cemetery situated the Church of the Ascension of the Lord, which was built in 1913.